gkunde/py_extended_datetime/README.md

-# py_extended_datetime
+# Extended DateTime
-A library for extending Python's built-in datetime class.
+An extension library for Python's built-in datetime class.
+Providing additional methods to perform common date calculations, and provide attributes related to the object's values